 Cake and Meringue

 - Bake for 35-40 minutes until meringue is set.
-The meringue will look done before the bottom layer of cake is, so insert a toothpick in cake to make sure it's done.
+The meringue will look done before the bottom layer of cake is, so insert a toothpick into cake to make sure it's done.
 Cool cake layers completely in pans.

-- Use a knife to go around edges of cake pan completely.
-Since the layers are assembled with meringue on top, you need to use a little finesse taking the cake layers out.
-Use a small spatula and your hand to gently lift cake out of pans.
+- Use a small spatula and your hand to gently lift cake out of pans.
 Once the cake is fully released I held the cake like a serving tray while I peeled off the wax paper.
-Place first layer on serving platter, top with cooled cream filling, and then release other cake layer to place on top.
+Place first layer on serving platter, top with cooled custard filling, and then release other cake layer to place on top, meringue side up.
 Refrigerate for 1 hour before serving.
 Use a serrated knife to cut slices and refrigerate leftovers.

-Recipe Notes
+Notes

 This post contains affiliate links.
 My opinions are always my own.
 If you purchase a product through an affiliate link, I make a small commission – at no cost to you.
-Read full Privacy Policy here.
+Read full disclosure policy here.

 I just saw a You Tube video of a similar cake, but the baker has made it in a square!
 I commented that I had just made one and everyone love it.
 As many other posters said – it is an old recipe.
 I suppose we would now call it “vintage”!!
 Here is her reply: In Norway, the cake is known as “the world’s best” cake and it is a favorite at all festive occasions.
 According to one website,